junsungkim1/junsungkim1.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the Department of Economics at Kyung Hee University.
+I am an assistant professor in the Department of Economics at Kyung Hee University.
 My research interests include network economics, econometrics of networks, and applied microeconomics.